 ^{23.} With some alterations, the following portion of this Address was originally published as Akhil Reed Amar & Vikram David Amar, Constitutional Accidents Waiting to Happen-Again: How We Can Address Tragedies Such As Political Assassinations and Electoral Terrorism, FINDLAW.COM, Sept.
-6, 2002, http://writ.news.findlaw.com/ the President dies-whether because of some assassination or political terrorism, or from natural causes?
-The comatose Vice President would now become the comatose President.
+6, 2002, http://writ.news.findlaw.com/

 These legal gaps yield several scenarios of needless vulnerability.
 First, there is the problem of vice-presidential disability/presidential death.
-If the Vice President is not fit to take over, but there is no proper legal mechanism for making this determination while he is Vice President, then what happens if the President dies-whether because of some assassination or
+If the Vice President is not fit to take over, but there is no proper legal mechanism for making this determination while he is Vice President, then what happens if the President dies-whether because of some assassination or political terrorism, or from natural causes?
+The comatose Vice President would now become the comatose President.